What Are Healthy Yards?flip2020-10-04T23:09:55+01:00

 What are Healthy Yards?

 Healthy Yards is an organization committed to help people change from harmful yard practices, which produce greenhouse gases and endanger wildlife, to healthy yard practices, that do exactly the opposite.
 For many of these practices we depend on the landscaping business.
-It is our responsibility as homeowners to tell the landscaping business that we use, that we want healthier yards.
+It is our responsibility as homeowners to tell our landscapers, that we want healthier yards.

 Fearing for their livelihood, some landscapers might be reluctant to change.
 But there is no need for fear, there are plenty of sustainable practices that can be offered as valuable alternatives for any conventional practice.

-This website is designed to share those healthier alternatives so that we, collectively, build healthy ecosystems in our back yards that support bees, butterflies, birds and more.
+This website is designed to share those healthier alternatives so that we, collectively, can build sustainable landscapes that support humans, wildlife and our environment.

 From here to…